coyiutoc/VCL-Web-Framework/README.md

 node app.js
 ```

-Or alternatively, if you have nodemon:
+Or alternatively, with nodemon:

 ```
 nodemon app.js
 ```

 The app is available at [localhost:8080](localhost:8080).
-If you want to access it at a different port, change the port number in app.js (line 47).
+If you want to access it at a different port, change the port number in app.js (line 57).

 ## Testing the POC